vemines/vocabulary/Readme.md

 ## Features

 - **Learn Words**: Browse and learn new words with their meanings and pronunciations.
-- **Quizzes**: Test your knowledge with quizzes based on the vocabulary you have learned.
+- **Quizzes**: Test your knowledge with quizzes.
-- **Marked Words**: Save words you want to revisit later.
+- **Marked Words**: Save words you want to learn later.
-- **Added Words**: Add custom words to your vocabulary list.
-(On developing)
+- **Added Words**: Add custom words.
+Fill data with AI.
-- **Settings**: Customize your experience with options for dark mode, word modes (5k, 10k, dictionary), and word order (default, shuffle).
+- **Settings**: Customize your experience with options for dark mode, word modes (5k, 10k, dictionary), and word order (default, shuffle), quiz options.
 Download custom data
 - **Multi-language Support**: Currently supports English and Vietnamese.
-(On developing)

 ## Storage Used